chartingshow/documentation/blog/bitcoin-wallets.md

 - The larger size and screen, while beneficial for visibility, make the Keystone 3 Pro bulkier compared to more compact hardware wallets, potentially affecting its portability.
 - The advanced security features and reliance on multiple integrations might pose a steep learning curve for new users unfamiliar with hardware wallets and their setup processes.

-## What is a Bitcoin Wallet?
+## What is a Crypto Wallet?

-A bitcoin wallet is essentially a digital wallet for storing, sending, and receiving bitcoin and other cryptocurrencies.
+A Crypto Wallet is essentially a digital wallet for storing, sending, and receiving bitcoin and other cryptocurrencies.
 The assets in your crypto wallet are securely stored with a unique private key, similar to a password, to ensure that no one else can access the wallet.

-Bitcoin wallets are worth it if the crypto exchange or investment platform doesn't offer in-built storage.
+Crypto Wallets are worth it if the crypto exchange or investment platform doesn't offer in-built storage.
 Crypto wallets were created to protect your private key and crypto assets against security breaches.
 While most wallets give you complete custody of your assets, not all exchanges and investment platforms do.

-## Types of Bitcoin Wallets
+## Types of Crypto Wallets

 There are two main types of crypto wallets for traders to store Bitcoin, Ethereum, and other digital assets securely.

 - **Hot wallets**: A software wallet that provides easy access and accessible transactions by being connected to the internet.
 But this convenience has a price.
 Since hot wallets are connected to the internet, they are generally considered less secure due to online vulnerability.
 - **Cold wallets**: A hardware wallet that stores private keys offline for enhanced security.
 Since cold wallets aren't connected to the internet, they are not susceptible to internet hackers or spyware.
 However, cold wallets are not as easily accessible.
 In many cases, there is only one key to access the wallet and no way to recover it if lost.

-## How to Choose the Best Bitcoin Wallet
+## How to Choose the Best Crypto Wallet

 Some of the best investment apps also offer cryptocurrency trading and market access to the crypto market.
 Many of the best cryptocurrency exchanges offer an internal crypto wallet to store your digital assets, including bitcoin.
 But if your platform doesn't provide secure storage, or you prefer to keep your crypto separate, you can open an external wallet.

-To secure your cryptocurrencies with a bitcoin wallet, you must create an account with your desired platform first.
+To secure your cryptocurrencies with a Crypto Wallet, you must create an account with your desired platform first.
 Most non-custodial wallets (wallets that you hold complete custody over) offer downloadable software that you can use to secure your private key and crypto assets.

 However, if you're using a hardware wallet, you'll likely need a USB cable to connect to your platform's external storage chip.
 Once you've created your account, connected the necessary devices or downloaded any required software, you can transfer over any existing crypto assets.

-## Best Practices for Bitcoin Wallet Security
+## Best Practices for Crypto Wallet Security

 - **Use strong passwords**: Create strong and unique passwords for your wallet and enable two-factor authentication for increased security.
 - **Keep updated software**: Regularly update your wallet software to protect against potential security hacks, malware, and phishing attacks.